Let’s focus today on the glorious 1 Dywizja Pancerna, the Free Poles’ 1st Armoured Division.

 General Sikorksi managed to evacuate about 20.000 Polish soldiers in Great-Britain, among which the Black Brigade still organized but entirely on foot.
 Stationed in Scotland under command of I Polish Corps, Maczek’s brigade was expanded to division size in 1942 as the 1 Dywizja Pancerna, or 1st Armoured Division, with the Black Brigade providing the nucleus of the armored units.

 The Polish 1st Armoured Division didn’t take part in the early phase of the Normandy campaign, being only shipped to France in late July 1944, still incomplete with weaker tank squadrons than a regular British armored division.
 Barely a week after its arrival, it was committed to action during ‘Operation Totalize’, as part of the First Canadian Army.
 The Poles, covering the left flank of the offensive, received the full brunt of 12.
 SS-Panzerdivision‘s counter-attack and, although they didn’t break, they suffered serious casualties.
-The next day, 4th Canadian Armoured Division‘s Worthington Force got lost in the dark day and ended up at daylight on August 9th in the middle of 12.
+The next day, 4th Canadian Armoured Division‘s Worthington Force got lost in the dark and ended up at daylight, on August 9th, in the middle of 12.
 SS‘s positions, trapped.
 It fell on the Poles to break through them, which they did, evacuating the Canadians survivors with them.

 MONT ORMEL: A “POLISH BATTLEFIELD”

-From then, Maczek and his men will enjoy much more freedom.
+From then on, Maczek and his men will enjoy much more freedom.
 From August 17th starts their dash East to make contact with the US V Corps and trap the retreating German 7.
 Armee & 5.
 Panzerarmee in the Falaise pocket.
 Maczek reorganized his division into several semi-permanent battlegroups and unleash them on several roads, with missions to seize Mont Ormel (or Hill 262, also codenamed Maczuga, or “Mace”, by the Poles), an unusually high hill in the mostly flat Normandy, and Chambois, a small village but major crossroad for the retreating Germans.

 Infiltrating through German lines, dodging roadblocks, they managed to reach their objectives on August 19th, shaking hands with the Americans in Chambois.
 But on Mont Ormel, the lone Polish battlegroup (about 2.000 men) was stranded, alone.
 Canadians tanks which were supposed to follow had met resistance on their way and were still fighting behind.
 No help could be expected from them immediately.
 While at the same time, the trapped remnants of two German armies, still about 100.000 able-bodied men, were planning an all-out attempt to break out of the encirclement exactly through the Polish position.